Last Updated on February 15, 2021 by Natasha Amar

 How often does it happen that a place takes away your breath as soon as you lay eyes on its landscape?
 Very often, if that place is Cappadocia.
 In Turkey’s central Anatolian region, the raw beauty of Cappadocia is a result of erosion sculpting soft volcanic rock to form unique features such as waves, clefts and pinnacles.

-I highly recommend a visit to Cappadocia to anyone who’s traveling to Turkey, even if it’s a short trip because this is one of those places on earth that really is unlike anywhere else.
+Whether you’re just visiting Istanbul or going on a road trip in Turkey, I highly recommend taking the time to visit Cappadocia because this is one of those places on earth that really is unlike anywhere else.
 If you’re curious about what makes it so special, then here are my reasons why you really need to visit Cappadocia.

 To Sleep In A Cave Hotel